indexdata/yaz4j/README.md

 while the `yaz4j.jar` is installed to `C:\Program Files\YAZ\java`.

-`C:\Program Files\YAZ\` is the default YAZ location on a 64-bit Windows and it is assumed for `yaz-path` in the yaz4j build process.
+`C:\Program Files\YAZ\` is the default YAZ location on a 64-bit Windows and it is assumed for `yaz.path` in the yaz4j build process.

 COMPILATION FROM SOURCE
 =======================